-During the past years, it also became famous in several European countries, such as Albania, Macedonia or Turkey and this is believed to be the result of the popularity of South American telenovelas in these countries.
+During the past years, it also became famous in several European countries, such as Albania, Macedonia, or Turkey and this is believed to be the result of the popularity of South American telenovelas in these countries.
 I only wonder, telenovelas are incredibly popular in Romania as well, and they have been so for almost 30 years now, but I have never heard of tres leches in Romania.

 I was wondering, as the name is so very much Spanish, so I had a look at the recipe, and knew I had to make that someday...
 It took me about half a year, but I got there. 🙂